JetBrains/guide/site/java/tutorials/writing-tests-with-spock/groovy-tips-for-java-developers/index.md

 ![](./12.png)

 Look at the test now you've made this change to the Polygon class.
 Now there's something odd about the `polygon.numberOfSides` call.
 The warning has gone, and `numberOfSides` is no longer in bold, it no longer looks like it's referencing a field.
 In fact, it's not.
-If we hold down **⌘**, or **Ctrl**, and move our mouse over this, we can see it's actually referencing the method `getNumberOfSides`.
+If we hold down <kbd>⌘</kbd> (macOS) / <kbd>Ctrl</kbd> (Windows/Linux), and move our mouse over this, we can see it's actually referencing the method `getNumberOfSides`.

 ![](./13.png)